shashwat232005/23bcs11110_shashwat_exp-_9.2/README.md

-# CI-CD-Pipeline-using-GitHub-Actions by Harsh Bhardwaj
+# CI-CD-Pipeline-using-GitHub-Actions by Shashwat Thakur

 Automate testing and deployment using GitHub Actions with trigger workflows on code pushes, run tests automatically, and deploy artifacts to your hosting environment.